 Many of the great museum coin collections began as the “coin cabinets” of royal patrons.
 For example, there’s the Cabinet des Médailles in Paris, the Hermitage in St. Petersburg, and the Kunsthistorisches Museum in Vienna.
 Collecting ancient coins was a prestigious pastime of aristocrats, and they hired scholars to organize and document their collections.
 King Vittorio Emanuele III of Italy (1869-1947) may have been a disastrous monarch, but he was a great numismatist, compiling the monumental 20-volume Corpus Nummorum Italicorum over a period of three decades.

 Today’s specialized coin museums are still really “cabinets” not museums — with impeccable scholarship, but limited resources and little public access to the collections.
-Examples include the American Numismatic Association in Colorado Springs, the American Numismatic Society in New York, the Numismatic Museum in Athens, Greece, and important university collections at Oxford (The Ashmolean Museum), Cambridge (The Fitzwilliam Museum), Harvard (Dumbarton Oaks), Yale, and Princeton.
+Examples include the ANA in Colorado Springs, the American Numismatic Society (ANS) in New York, the Numismatic Museum in Athens, Greece, and important university collections at Oxford (The Ashmolean Museum), Cambridge (The Fitzwilliam Museum), Harvard (Dumbarton Oaks), Yale, and Princeton.